Federated Stochastic Gradient Langevin Dynamics: FSGLD: Federated inference using conducive gradients

 In DSGLD, stochastic gradient updates are computed on mini-batches sampled within the data shard of a specific client, which adds bias to the updates and increases variance globally.
-This is especially significant if the shards are heterogeneous, i.e., non-IID, as then local likelihood contributions vastly differ between two devices.
+This is especially significant if for non-IID federated data, when shards are heterogeneous and likelihood contributions vastly differ between two devices.
 To counteract this, we would like to make the local updates benefit from other shards' information, ideally without significantly increasing either computational cost or memory requirements.
-Our strategy for achieving this goal is to augment the local updates, in \autoref{eq:dsgld}, with an auxiliary gradient computed on a tractable surrogate for the full-data likelihood $p(\x|\theta)$.
+Our strategy to achieve this goal is to augment the local updates, in \Cref{eq:dsgld}, with an auxiliary gradient computed on a tractable surrogate for the full-data likelihood $p(\x|\theta)$.

 We assume here that the surrogate, denoted as $q(\theta) $, factorizes over shards, such as $q(\theta) = \prod_s q_{s}(\theta)$, where each $q_{s}(\theta)$ is itself a surrogate for $p(\x_{s} | \theta)$, i.e. the likelihood w.r.t. an entire shard $s$.
 Given these surrogates, we define the \textit{conducive gradient} w.r.t. shard $s$ as